dxa/playbook/reusing_definitions.md

 ## Relationships between definitions

 The Definitions Catalogue allows definition authors to describe the relationships between definitions.
-These relationships help to more semantically describe the definitions, and to create more structured data models.
+These relationships  semantically describe the definitions and to create structured data models.

 We store relationships as [RDF triples](https://www.w3.org/TR/rdf-concepts/#section-data-model), giving definition authors lots of semantic flexibility.